gong-hao/V.A.R/articles/1-first-glance/1-hello-world.md

 There might be some ways to play Angular without CLI, but I don't think they are practical.
 Playing Angular without CLI is a kind of dead end. 😢

-> If you overcome the CLI and folder structure parts and you're able to run the project, this is probably the hello world parts.
+> If you overcome the TypeScript, CLI, and folder structure parts and you're able to run the project, this is probably the hello world parts.

 ```html
 <!--